Carolyn Bivens: LPGA Commissioner

-Bivens served as commissioner of the LPGA from late 2005 until her resignation in July 2009.
-The LPGA commissioner serves as chief executive and administrative officer of the LPGA and is responsible for its day-to-day operations.
-The LPGA search committee selected Bivens to serve in that capacity on the basis of her media and sales experience, with the intention of capitalizing on the brand value of the LPGA's deepening talent pool.
+Bivens was commissioner of the LPGA from late 2005 until her resignation in July 2009.
+The LPGA commissioner is chief executive and administrative officer of the LPGA and is responsible for its day-to-day operations.
+The LPGA committee selected Bivens on the basis of her media and sales experience, with the intention of capitalizing on the brand value of the LPGA's deepening talent pool.
 At the time of her hire, the LPGA was experiencing an unprecedented influx of new potential superstars, many of whom fell into demographics new to the traditional LPGA audience.
 Bivens's strategy has been described by several writers as an attempt to re-align the business model of the LPGA with that of other professional sports organizations.
 Primary objectives of the plan included increasing tournament purse sizes, establishing greater control over event venues and LPGA-associated media rights, and the provision of viable pension and health care plans.